3D Bench Fold Café Card Tutorial

 What do you do?
 I sit down at my craft table and start playing.
-I of course don’t want to use my nice cardstock until my design has been worked out.
-I bring out my scraps and used copy paper (everything gets a second life in my tiny craft closet) to draw out, design, and redesign until the prototype works!
+Of course no one wants to use the nice cardstock until my design has been worked out.
+Therefore, I bring out my scraps and used copy paper (everything gets a second life in my tiny craft closet) to draw out, design, and redesign until the prototype works!

-I wanted it to have that 3D effect as if it were a café, but it also needed to fit in an A2 envelope.
+I wanted the bench fold card to have that 3D effect as if it were a café, but it also needed to fit in an A2 envelope.
 This is a standard size sent in the US.
 Envelopes are 4.37” x 5.75”, so a 4.25” x 5.5” card fits nicely.

 This tutorial may seem to have a lot of steps, but I promise each one is easy and the final product is worth it.